-Project Description: Natural Systems Design was contracted by Seattle City Light to restore instream habitat within Sullivan Creek, the largest tributary to the Pend Oreille River above the Boundary Hydroelectric Project.
-FERC License requirements stipulate that Seattle City Light (City Light) place large wood in Sullivan Creek to improve habitat for native fish and restore impacts from past land use practices.
+Natural Systems Design was contracted by Seattle City Light to restore instream habitat within Sullivan Creek, the largest tributary to the Pend Oreille River above the Boundary Hydroelectric Project.
+FERC License requirements stipulated that Seattle City Light (City Light) place large wood in Sullivan Creek to improve habitat for native fish and restore impacts from past land use practices.

 FERC requirements included specific wood loading targets that were evenly distributed throughout 15 miles of Sullivan Creek.
-Through geomorphic analysis NSD was able to show that focusing more wood loading in reaches with more potential for aggradation will be more effective.
-Our analysis allowed City Light to refine that license requirement, and focusing the work where it will count.
+Through geomorphic analysis NSD was able to show that focusing more wood loading in reaches with more potential for aggradation would be more effective.
+Our analysis allowed City Light to refine that license requirement, focusing the work where it would count.

 For the large wood installation in upper Sullivan Creek, NSD completed construction of machine built jams in 2018, Phase 2 with helicopter wood placements in 2019, and Phase 3 with riparian tipping was completed in 2020.